Victoriakaey/Cat-Memory-Game/README.md

 _Previews for all of the following pages can be found in the ["Cat Memory Game Webpage Previews"](https://github.com/Victoriakaey/Cat-Memory-Game/issues/1)_

+- _**Intro page**_:

+  - Welcome user to the page.
-- _**Intro page**_, where it welcomes the user and prompted the user to click the button to go to the preference page.
+  - Prompt user to click the button to go to the preference page.

+- _**Preference page**_:

+  - Prompt user to select:
+    - Card deck size.
-- _**Preference page**_, where it allows user to select the size of the card deck, and the count down time limits.
-The user get to mix and match the size and count down time, making it a more user friendly game.
+    - Count down time limits.
+  - Allow user to mix and match, making it a more user-friendly game.

+- _**Game page**_:

+  - The actual card game page with the preference proporties chosen by the user.
-- _**Game page**_, where the user can play the cat memory card game with my beloved cats, Kitty, Normie, and Bangbang.
-The user can see the current count down time, their current total card turns, and their current match in real time.
-The user can also press the "New Game" button, if they want to restart the game.
+  - The user can see the current count down time, the current total card turns, and the current match scores.
+  - The user can also press the "New Game" button, if they want to restart the game.

+- _**End page**_:

-- _**End page**_.
-This will only show when the user take at least one turn in the game.
-If the user haven't finished the game, a.k.a, won the card game, the page will show a message saying that the user lost, and they can click the button to try again.
-However, if they won, they will see a message saying that they win, and if they want to, they can click the button to play again.
+  - If the user haven't finished the game - lost the card matching game, the page will show a message saying that the user lost, and they can click the button to try again.
+  - If the user won the card matching game, they will see a message saying that they win, and if they want to, they can click the button to play again.

 ---